AdKats/AdKats/README.md

     <li>Tracking of bans added through in-game commands or autoadmins on any server is a cakewalk now, so clan leaders
         don't need to go great lengths to look things up.</li>
 </ol>
-Several other reasons as well, but overall it was a fantastic move, and thankfully we had the devs available to make it happen.
 </p>
 <h3>Report/CallAdmin System w/Email Support</h3>
 <p>
     When a player puts in a proper @report or @admin all in-game admins are notified.
-    Reports are logged in the database with full player names for reporter/target, and the full reason for reporting.
+    Reports are logged in the database with full player names for reporter/target and the full reason for reporting.
     Uses of @report and @admin with this plugin require players to enter a reason, and will tell them if they haven't entered one.
-    It will not send the report to admins unless reports are complete, which cleans up what admins end up seeing for reports.
+    It will not send the report to admins unless reports are complete, cleaning up what admins end up seeing for reports.
 </p>
 <h4>Using Report IDs</h4>